ubco-cmps/phys111_course/about/doing_well.md

 ### Prepare

 Read the material for this weeks pre-reading carefully ahead of the classes that follow.
-Don’t skim it, don’t hunt for answers to the quiz; make notes and engage in discussions with your classmates on Piazza (or Discord) for things you don’t understand.
+Don’t skim it, don’t hunt for answers to the quiz; make notes and engage in discussions with your classmates on {{ FORUM_LINK }} for things you don’t understand.
 You need some basic familiarity or fluency with the content before we can make the most of the precious class time we have together.

 ### Engage